Devotion Shrines Devotion Window

 Ruined Shrines have been battered by time and neglect.
 To restore the shrine to its former glory, you will need rare materials.
 The materials required will vary from shrine to shrine.

-The materials required will become more exotic as you up to Elite and Ultimate difficulty, so earning those last few Devotion Points will be a challenge.
+The materials required will become more exotic as you move up to Elite and Ultimate difficulty, so earning those last few Devotion Points will be a challenge.

 Corrupted Shrines have become tainted with darkness, a darkness which must be purged before you can claim the shrine.
 When you activate such a shrine, you will be assaulted by whatever fiends corrupted the shrine.
 Be ready for battle!